Assistant Professor

 Through your studies, you'll learn to conduct fitness testing and implement exercise programs for low- to moderate-risk clients and individuals with controlled diseases.
 You'll also gain competencies for developing strength and conditioning programs for clients and athletes.

-Upon graduation, students are strongly encouraged to seek professional certification through the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association to enhance their opportunities for employment.
+Upon graduation, students are strongly encouraged to seek professional certification through the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA) to enhance their opportunities for employment.

 Some students further their education by attending graduate school for allied health professions.